 3. Your Interview Process Is Measuring the Wrong Things

-Most interviews are a test of how well someone can talk about themselves under light pressure.
+Most interviews test how well someone can talk about themselves under light pressure.
 That is a useful skill in some roles.
 It is not a reliable predictor of performance, coachability, or the ability to operate under real organizational pressure.

-Why you are not hiring top talent often comes down to this: your interview questions are collecting stories rather than revealing behavioral patterns.
+Why you are not hiring top talent often comes down to this: your interview questions collect stories rather than reveal behavioral patterns.
 Structured behavioral interviews, consistent scoring rubrics, and work sample assessments give you far more signal than a confident handshake and a well-rehearsed answer about overcoming adversity.
+For the specific questions that surface behavioral evidence, see the article on questions to ask before hiring employees.

 4. You Are Not Selling the Opportunity